John-Ingham/Back-end-API-project/README.md

 Entering /api as suffix to the web address will return a list of the endpoints available. parametric endpoints (:review_id for example) must be replaced by the user with a numeric value.

 To view the returned items best you will need the Chrome (or equivalent) extension - JSON viewer

+## To run the Back-End on a computer

 Please fork from my repository on Github and clone with the green copy code button to your VS code (or equivalent code viewer application).